insidetheboxgames/LoggerandTimer/README.md

 Works the same as the one in the Timer class.
 Just helps so I don't have to declare an official object every time I want to use the Logger functionality.
 #### Log
 The main log function takes in the message priority, along message string and then the Boolean output type and occasionally the filename.
 If the outputType input is set to 0 then the output is to be in the console.
 When outputting to the console it creates the console handle, sets the color of the text through the console handle.
 Then it appends the message at the beginning with the correct priority header.
 At the very end of the string it adds the time in which this was outputted and then it outputs it to the console.
 Otherwise it will be outputted to a file.
 When using time as your file name you need to remove the ' ' and the ':' characters.
 This table replaces  Then it opens the file makes sure its open and then based on the message priority will decide what header it should put on the message.
 Then it makes sure no extra new line characters were added and if one was it erases it.
 Finally it outputs to the file.

+### Quick little aside
+This is Windows due to certian dependencies.